• About

 Seeds should be sown in fall or spring.
 I found one mention of someone propagating the plant by basal cuttings, but it is unclear when to do so and how successful this will be.

-Some people think the outline of the large leaves resemble the print of a bear’s paw, hence one of the common names of this plant, bear’s foot.
+Some people think the outline of the large leaves resembles the print of a bear’s paw, hence one of the common names of this plant, bear’s foot.

 The genus Smallanthus was named for American botanist John Kunkel Small (1869-1938).
 This plant is the only one in the genus in the U.S.